 Melt 6 segments of the Terry's Chocolate Orange in a glass bowl in the microwave.
 Start with a 30 second blast, stir the mixture, then do 10 second blasts stirring in between until it's melted.
 Pour the melted chocolate into a piping bag, snip off a small bit at the end and pipe it all over the top of the cheesecake in a zig zag pattern, or however you like

-Whip up the double cream with the icing sugar using an electric hand mixer or by hand and pipe it all around the edge of the cheesecake using a closed star nozzle (mine is Jem 1E)
+Whip up the double cream with the icing sugar and vanilla using an electric hand mixer or by hand with a whisk and pipe it all around the edge of the cheesecake using a closed star nozzle (mine is Jem 1E)

 Sprinkle 6 chopped up segments of a Terry's Chocolate Orange in the middle, and place Mini Terry's Chocolate Orange segments in the cream.
 Then add some sprinkles of your choice all over